Le Caire

 El Malky Hotel Mid-range

-A simple, clean address two steps from Khan el-Khalili and Hussein square, a rooftop over al-Azhar: immersion at a good price.
+Simple and clean spot steps from Khan el-Khalili and Hussein Square, rooftop overlooking al-Azhar: immersion on a budget.

 Check availability